View Sandra Jeffries's Obituary on https://www.wvgazettemail.com/ and share memories

 She attended Kimberly Church of God.

-Surviving: brothers Timmy Albaugh of Powellton and Jimmy Albaugh of Kent, OH; sisters Brenda (Butch) Linville of Lewisville, NC, Sharon (John) Bickford of Granite Falls, NC, Patty Butcher of of Ravenna, OH, Wanda Marie of Magadore, OH and Sharon (Ballengee) Albaugh of Dixie, WV.
+Surviving: Husband, James Jeffries; brothers, Timmy Albaugh of Powellton and Jimmy Albaugh of Kent, Ohio; sisters, Brenda (Butch) Linville of Lewisville, N.C., Sharon (John) Bickford of Granite Falls, N.C., Patty Butcher of of Ravenna, Ohio, Wanda Marie of Magadore, Ohio, and Sharon (Ballengee) Albaugh of Dixie, W.Va.